We are not a “volume” or “cookie-cutter” practice. We devote time to each file and to learning about and getting to know our clients.

 This list is far from exhaustive – marital property may include property or benefits that might not be considered by the parties.

-After consultation with each client and their financial professionals, we also routinely work with forensic accountants and appraisers/valuation experts to assist in determining the value of assets subject to equitable distribution.
+After consultation with each client and their financial professionals if appropriate, we also routinely work with forensic accountants and appraisers/valuation experts to assist in determining the value of the assets subject to equitable distribution.

-Because our attorneys have decades of experience and focus extensively on matrimonial matters, we have the expertise and knowledge to ferret out hidden assets, expose undisclosed income streams, and craft creative resolutions to accomplish each client’s goal, such as retaining a particular asset (e.g. a residence or collectible) or income stream (e.g. a pension).
+Because our attorneys have decades of experience and focus extensively on matrimonial matters, we have the expertise and knowledge to ferret out hidden assets, expose undisclosed income streams, and craft creative resolutions to accomplish each client’s goal, such as retaining a particular asset (e.g. a residence or collectible) or income stream (e.g. a pension) in exchange for another asset, liability or right.

 Factors Relevant to an Equitable Distribution of Property

-Parties can reach an agreement regarding the distribution of property or enter into a prenuptial agreement that specifies the distribution of certain property.
+Parties can reach an agreement regarding the distribution of property or may have entered into a prenuptial agreement that specifies the distribution of certain property.

-Absent such a prenuptial agreement, the judge must make this determination and will consider, among other things, the following factors:
+Absent of a prenuptial agreement, if the parties cannot reach an agreement, a judge must make this determination and will consider, among other things, the following factors as set forth in Domestic Relations Law §236:

-Property and income of the parties at the time of marriage and at the time of the divorce filing
+- The income and property of each party at the time of marriage, and at the time of the commencement of the matrimonial action